B. C. Khanduri: Political positions held

 He also represented Departments of Personnel, Public Grievances and Pensions, and Law and Company Affairs, and was a convener of the Subcommittee on Personnel Policy of Central Paramilitary Forces (CPMFs) under different capacities.

 Public image

-Khanduri has always been perceived as a man of integrity and honesty.
 While he presided over the state government of Uttarakhand he pushed for the implementation of a strong Lokayukta bill (public ombudsman), citizen charter and a transparent transfer policy for state employers.
 The passage of the Lokayukta earned Khanduri praise from Anna Hazare, who urged the Union government and other state governments to follow suit.
 The bill, however, has not been accepted by the Union of India.
 Presidential approval was given on 17 October 2013.